Calucon/calucon_crypto_bot/README.md

 ## BotFather Commands

-Using BotFather you can modify your bot so you can open a popup that shows you alist of commands the the bot supports.
+Using BotFather you can modify your bot.
+This allows you to define a set of commands that are available for quick access.
+After setting them up, an additional button should appear next to where you can type messaages.
+Clicking this button opens the quick access menu for commands.

 ```*
 help - Display help message